-In summary, there is sufficient evidence to conclude that multiple ballast water treatment systems are available for purchase that will meet California's standards in shipboard compliance assessments carried out for research and enforcement purposes as mandated by California law, with the exception of the standard for organisms in the 10 - 50 micron size range.
+In summary, there is sufficient shipboard data to conclude that multiple ballast water treatment systems are available for purchase that will meet California's standards in shipboard compliance assessments carried out for research and enforcement purposes as mandated by California law.
+It is not yet clear whether or not systems can treat ballast water to California's standard for organisms in the 10-50 micron size range.

 The ballast water treatment technologies available today are more numerous and more effective than when the previous legislatively mandated report was presented to the Legislature by the Commission in 2010.
 The systems that are available have mechanisms in place that can treat effluents to remove chemical residuals.
 Large data gaps still exist regarding the efficacy of systems for all vessel types and under all operational conditions, but without widespread and assertive efforts to install and correctly use treatment systems onboard vessels, it is unlikely that these gaps will be filled.